What Kind of Training Does a Urogynecologist Have?

 How Do I Find a Urogynecologist?

 If you believe that a urogynecologist is the right specialist for you, ask your primary care provider for a referral or contact your hospital’s referral service for recommendations of urogynecologists in your local area.
-The availability of a fellowship-trained urogynecologist may be limited (for example, Northeast Urogynecology has the only fellowship-trained urogynecologists within a 75-mile radius of Albany), but usually the extra expertise is well worth the trip.
+The local availability of a fellowship-trained urogynecologist may be limited (for example, for many years Northeast Urogynecology had the only fellowship-trained urogynecologists within a 75-mile radius of Albany), but usually the extra expertise is well worth the trip.
 Various web sites provide information to women about urinary incontinence and pelvic prolapse problems.